libnando/brmap/README.md

 ### Getting Started

-1. Include 'brmap.js' and 'brmap.css' on your page.
+1. Include 'brmap.js' on your page.
-2. Create a brMap object, passing at least the parameter 'element'.
+2. Create a BrMap object, passing at least the parameter 'wrapper'.

 Example:
 ```html